Wallingford Grammar School: History

 When Walter Bigg, thought to have been Innkeeper of St Giles in the Fields, a Sheriff of London, Master of the Worshipful Company of Merchant Taylors, and MP for Wallingford, died in 1659, he left £10 for the education of six poor boys at a school in Wallingford.
 The Wallingford Corporation Minute Book shows that the school was active in 1672.
-The school buildings were at St John's Green from 1717–80, through a lease bought with Bigg's endowment.
-When the lease ended the school transferred to the headmaster's house, and later the upper room in the Town Hall was used a school room until 1863, when the school briefly closed.
+The school buildings were at St John's Green from 1717 to 1780, through a lease bought with Bigg's endowment.
+When the lease ended the school transferred to the headmaster's house, and later the upper room in the Town Hall was used a schoolroom until 1863, when the school briefly closed.

 School building

-The school was revived under the Endowed Schools Act of 1872, and Wallingford School, which still benefits from the Bigg Charity was formally established when a grammar school building was built on the corner of St George’s Road and Station Road in 1877 by Sidney Roberts Stevenson.
+The school was revived under the Endowed Schools Act of 1872, and Wallingford School, which still benefits from the Bigg Charity was formally established when a grammar school building was built on the corner of St George's Road and Station Road in 1877 by Sidney Roberts Stevenson.
 The boys’ and girls’ schools were amalgamated onto one site in 1904.